winnie1994/spark/docs/docs/forge-viewpoint.md

 # ForgeViewpoint

-A `ForgeViewpoint` is created from and tied to a `ForgeRenderer`, and represents an independent viewpoint of all the scene Gsplats and their sort order.
+A `ForgeViewpoint` is created from and tied to a `ForgeRenderer`, and represents an independent viewpoint of all the scene splats and their sort order.
 Making these viewpoints explicit allows us to have multiple, simultaneous viewpoint renders, for example for camera preview panes or overhead map views.

 When creating a `ForgeRenderer` it automatically creates a default viewpoint `.defaultView` that is used in the normal render loop when drawing to the canvas, and is automatically updated whenever the camera moves.
 Additional viewpoints can be created and configured separately: